Feral Druid DPS Spec, Builds, and Talents — Dragonflight 10.1

 Relentless Predator Icon Relentless Predator Reduces the Energy cost of Ferocious Bite Icon Ferocious Bite by 20%.
 Helps with some of the Energy issues caused by frequently using Bite in single-target, but is an optional choice for Bite oriented builds.

 Lunar Inspiration Icon Lunar Inspiration Allows you to cast Moonfire Icon Moonfire in Cat Form Icon Cat Form, but causes it to cost 30 Energy and generate 1 Combo Point.
-This is now a worthwhile single-target option in Patch 10.1, but is in an awkward place and has a higher gameplay requirement than alternatives.
-It can be worthwhile, but is optional, depending on comfort.
+This is now a worthwhile single-target option that can be used to activate Bloodtalons Icon Bloodtalons, but is in an awkward place and has a higher gameplay requirement than alternatives.
+It can be worthwhile but is optional, depending on comfort and how many points you have spare.

 Predatory Swiftness Icon Predatory Swiftness Mandatory pathing node that allows Regrowth Icon Regrowth or Entangling Roots Icon Entangling Roots to be instantly cast in Cat Form Icon Cat Form following successful Finishing moves, providing a good survival boost or crowd control.